Is Preschool Too Early to Diagnose ADHD?

 Today, children like John and Brandon are being diagnosed and helped earlier in life, thanks to revised guidelines from the American Academy of Pediatrics (AAP).
 The AAP now recommends evaluating and treating children for ADHD beginning at age 4.
 Earlier guidelines, released way back in 2001, covered children ages 6 through 12.
 The new 2011 guidelines, which extend through age 18, also recommend behavioral interventions, especially for younger children.

 “The AAP committee reviewed the research on ADHD done over the last 10 years, and concluded that there are benefits to diagnosing and treating ADHD in children younger than age 6,” says Michael Reiff, M.D., professor of pediatrics at the University of Minnesota, who served on the committee that developed the new guidelines.

-The updated AAP guidelines1 specify that diagnoses should rule out other causes of problem behaviors while assessing for coexisting conditions like anxiety, mood disorder, conduct disorder, or oppositional defiant disorder.
-A thorough diagnosis should include input from people in the child’s life — teachers, care providers, and the immediate family — to be sure that the symptoms of ADHD are present in more than one setting.
-When a child has been diagnosed with ADHD, based on criteria in the Diagnostic and Statistical Manual of Mental Disorders (V), the AAP offers these age-specific treatment recommendations:
+The updated AAP guidelines specify that diagnoses should rule out other causes of problem behaviors while assessing for coexisting conditions like anxiety, mood disorders, conduct disorder, or oppositional defiant disorder.
+A thorough diagnosis should include input from people in the child’s life — teachers, care providers, and the immediate family — to be sure that ADHD symptoms are present in more than one setting.
+When a child has been diagnosed with ADHD, based on criteria in the DSM-5, the AAP offers these age-specific treatment recommendations: